trisulnsm/dinodoc/trisuldocs/docs/ug/netflow analysis/netflow_vs_snmp.md

 ---

 title: Netflow vs SNMP
 sidebar_position: 10

 ---

-# Netflow vs SNMP
+# 13.10.Netflow vs SNMP

 Trisul has a advanced feature that provides bandwidth mapping of the SNMP vs Netflow Traffic from every router and interface.

-## Installing the SNMP vs Netflow App
+## 13.10.1.Installing the SNMP vs Netflow App

 To enable this feature, you must install the SNMP vs Netflow app from Trisul Apps.
 To Install the app,